-- 1.6 Sufficient time is to be allowed throughout the event to enable skippers to re-tune the boats.
-All breaks are to commence from the time the last boat exits the water. - 1.8 A right-of-way boat damaged in an incident on the water and requiring time to undertake repairs is to be compensated in accordance with 5.5(c). - 1.9 In multi-fleet races, time to change rigs is only to be granted to boats that sailed in the last heat or when conditions change substantially without notice. - 1.10 In single fleet racing, The RO must consider safety and possible damage to boats when considering a request for time to change rigs.
+- 1.7 Sufficient time is to be allowed throughout the event to enable skippers to adjust their boat.
+All breaks are to commence from the time the last boat exits the water. - 1.8 A right of way boat damaged in an incident on the water and requiring time to undertake repairs is to be compensated in accordance with 5.5(b). - 1.9 In multi fleet races, time to change rigs is only to be granted to boats that sailed in the last heat or when conditions change substantially without notice. - 1.10 In single fleet racing, The RO must consider safety and possible damage to boats when considering a request for time to change rigs.